yoe/fosdemvideo/README.md

  * 1 twinpact
  * audio, appearantly done by ULB

+Check the rooms at https://fosdem.org/2014/schedule/rooms/

+TODO: according to irc+trouble  just now, we will have 23 rooms: those in there, minus certification, plus smalltalk

 open questions / random stati
 ----
 * how many cameras with tripods ordered? any backups?
  * do they come with firewire cables?
+ * with 23 rooms we need how many more cameras?
 * 45 laptops ordered. hopefully with firewire... small or big firewire?
+ * with 23 rooms we need 48 laptops at least
 * wheezy + which dvswitch version?
   - debconf + bugfix for manual fade state machine failure?
   - which version / branch is that?